garrandall/popular-music-data/tracks/how--bout-us-champaign.md

 Last through all kinds of weather
 Can't we

+How about us, how about us baby
+How about us, how about us baby
-How about us, how about us baby (x3)
+How about us, how about us baby

 Are we going to make it girl
 Or are we gonna drift and drift and drift together